baribault/matstanlib/README.txt

 --- a library of helper functions for MATLAB interfaces to Stan ----------
 --------------------------------------------------------------------------

-this library contains functions processing, analyzing, and visualize posterior samples and diagnostic quantities from MATLAB interfaces to Stan (mc-stan.org).  currently supported interfaces include:
+this library contains functions for processing, analyzing, and visualizing MCMC-generated posterior samples and diagnostic quantities returned by a MATLAB interfaces to Stan (mc-stan.org), such as:
         MATLABStan  >>  https://github.com/brian-lau/MatlabStan
         Trinity     >>  https://github.com/joachimvandekerckhove/trinity